-KwaRC was originally founded as QuaRC in 1996 and stands for Qualitative Research & Consulting.
+KwaRC was initially founded as QuaRC in 1996 and stood for Qualitative Research & Consulting.
 The idea for the name came from Dr. John Seidel, creator of the program The Ethnograph and my first employer (www.qualisresearch.com).
-The name was in part inspired by the bartender Quark in the television series "Spaceship Enterprise", as John had a personal preference for this character in the film, and the acronym fitted.
+The name was inspired by the bartender Quark in the television series "Star Trek: Deep Space Nine," as John had a personal preference for this character in the show, and the acronym fitted.

-Apart from the bartender in Spaceship Enterprice, a ‘quark’ is one of the indivisible building blocks of matter.
-The existence of quarks was postulated in 1964 by Caltech physicist Murray Gell-Mann together with his colleague George Zweig.
-In 1994, after 30 years of research, the "Top Quark" was found - the "missing piece of the puzzle", the long sought last of the twelve allegedly smallest building blocks of matter.
+Apart from the bartender in Deep Space Nine, a ‘quark’ is one of the indivisible building blocks of matter.
+The existence of quarks was postulated in 1964 by Caltech physicist Murray Gell-Mann and his colleague George Zweig.
+In 1994, after 30 years of research, the "Top Quark" was found - the "missing piece of the puzzle," the long-sought last of the twelve allegedly smallest building blocks of matter.

-Reflected in the acronym QuaRC are the core competencies of my company: Qualitative research, qualitative method training and project consulting.
+Reflected in the acronym QuaRC / KwaRC are the core competencies of my company: Qualitative research, qualitative method training, and consultation.

-I started her academic career at the University of Bonn studying Nutrition and Home Economics.
-After a second pre-diploma specializing in the area of home economics, I continued my study program at the University of Oregon in the USA finishing with a Master of Science in Family Resource Management and Marketing.
-Writing my Master Thesis, I discovered my interest in qualitative research method and computer-assisted procedures for data analysis.
+I started my academic career at the University of Bonn, studying Nutrition and Home Economics.
+After a second pre-diploma specializing in home economics, I continued my study program at the University of Oregon in the USA, finishing with a Master of Science in Family Resource Management and Marketing.
+Writing my Master's Thesis, I discovered my interest in qualitative research methods and computer-assisted procedures for data analysis.

-During my dissertation in the area of consumer economics and in my subsequent position as an Assistant Professor at the Institute of Marketing at the Copenhagen Business School in Denmark, I carried out a variety of research projects using both qualitative and quantitative methods.
+During my dissertation in consumer economics and my subsequent position as an Assistant Professor at the Institute of Marketing at the Copenhagen Business School in Denmark, I carried out various research projects using qualitative and quantitative methods.
 From 2004 to 2011, I taught qualitative and quantitative research methods at the Sociology Department at the Leibniz University of Hannover.

-I have accompanied numerous projects around the world in a consulting capacity, authored didactic materials, the ATLAS.ti User’s Manuals, sample projects and other documentations.
-My book “Qualitative Data Analysis with ATLAS.ti” published with SAGE publications.
+I have accompanied numerous projects worldwide in a consulting capacity and authored didactic materials, the ATLAS.ti User’s Manuals, sample projects, and other documentation.
+My book “Qualitative Data Analysis with ATLAS.ti” was published with SAGE publications.

-My academic home today is the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen (Germany), where I pursues her methodological interest, especially with regard to computer-assisted qualitative data analysis.
-My most recent publications are a paper entitled “Qualitative data analysis software: The state of the art, and one on “Computer-assisted Grounded Theory Analysis with ATLAS.ti”.
+Today, my academic home is the Max Planck Institute for the Study of Religious and Ethnic Diversity in Göttingen (Germany), where I pursue my methodological interest, especially computer-assisted qualitative data analysis.
+My most recent publications are book chapters on the translation of Grounded Theory Methodology to computer-aided qualitative data analysis and the role of software in qualitative research design.

 The scientist at heart, who knows very well that the demands of everyday life often demand a pragmatic approach.
 I help and support clients according to the requirements they face and the contexts in which tasks have to be accomplished.
 Shaped by the Anglo-Saxon and Scandinavian world, I design my events in a relaxed, open atmosphere.
 Competence and knowledge need not hide behind complex phrases or formalities.
 My goal is also to present complex contexts in such a way that it is understandable for the target group.